Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Introduction

-Stochastic Gradient Langevin Dynamics (SGLD) is a popular MCMC algorithm used to approximately sample from an unnormalized distribution \citep{Welling11}.
-The privacy guarantees of this specific sampling algorithm are interesting as it not only returns a sample from the posterior, which can be private, but the process itself of stochastic gradient descent with Gaussian noise mirrors the common Gaussian mechanism in DP.
-Previous work \citet{PrivacyForFree} gives two disjoint privacy analyses: The first is for approximate sampling from the Bayesian posterior, which is only relevant when the SGLD almost converges.
-The second uses the standard DP analysis utilizing the Gaussian mechanism and the Advanced Composition theorem \citep{AlgorithmicFundations}, which only applies for a limited number of steps and is not connected to Bayesian sampling.
+Stochastic Gradient Langevin Dynamics (SGLD) \citep{Welling11} is a popular MCMC algorithm, as it avoids the accept-reject step.
+There are good reasons to believe that this specific sampling algorithm can provide private predictions.
+First, SGLD returns an approximate sample from the posterior, which can be private.
+Second, the SGLD process of stochastic gradient descent with Gaussian noise mirrors the common Gaussian mechanism in DP.

+Previous work \citet{PrivacyForFree} gives two separate privacy analyses related to SGLD: The first is based on the Gaussian mechanism and the Advanced Composition theorem \citep{AlgorithmicFundations}.
+Therefore, it only applies to a limited number of steps and is not connected to Bayesian sampling.

-From these two lines of research, differential privacy bounds for SGLD are provided for its initial steps or when close to convergence.
-Neither of these cases is suitable for deep learning and many other problems, as one would limit the model's accuracy and the other is unattainable in a reasonable time.
-Consequently, the privacy properties of SGLD in the interim region between these two private sections are of high importance.
-One could imagine that since the initial steps of the algorithm are private, and it converges to the posterior that is also private, then sampling at the interim region will be private as well.
-If so, SGLD could be considered a solution for training differentially private deep neural networks.
-Unfortunately, as we will show, this is not the case.
+The second is for approximate sampling from the Bayesian posterior, which is only relevant when SGLD nearly converges.
+Neither of these results is suitable for deep learning and many other problems: one would limit the model's accuracy, and the other is unattainable in a reasonable time.
+Consequently, the privacy properties of SGLD in the interim region (between these two private sections) remain unknown even though they are of great interest.

-\textbf{Our Contributions:} In this work, we provide a counter-example showing approximate sampling using SGLD might result in an unbounded loss of privacy in the interim regime.
-Moreover, this loss of privacy can even occur when sampling from the posterior is as private as desired.
-This implies that special care should be made when using SGLD for private predictions.
+\textbf{Our Contributions:} \begin{itemize} \item We provide a rigorous analysis of a counter-example based on a Bayesian linear regression problem, showing that approximate sampling using SGLD might result in unbounded loss of privacy in the interim region, even if sampling from the posterior is as private as desired.

+\item We further empirically show that SGLD can result in nonprivate models. \end{itemize} These results imply that special care should be given when using SGLD for private predictions, especially for problems for which it is infeasible to guarantee convergence.